kamalarieff/anticar/content/questions/benefits.md

 > Sensational success of the Kantstrasse pop-up cycle path in Berlin: Investigation by Deutsche Umwelthilfe shows that cycle traffic has tripled and air quality has improved.
 From 1,500 to more than 5,100 bicycles per day after the introduction of the pop-up cycle path, vehicle traffic drops by 22%

-### Utrecht: Planning for People & Bikes, Not for Cars - YouTube - Streetfilms {#utrecht-planning-for-people-and-bikes-not-for-cars-youtube-streetfilms}
+### Utrecht: Planning for People &amp; Bikes, Not for Cars - YouTube - Streetfilms {#utrecht-planning-for-people-and-bikes-not-for-cars-youtube-streetfilms}

 <https://www.youtube.com/watch?v=Boi0XEm9-4E>